About Retail Supply Chain strategy

-Digitization of retail supply chain is creating strange consequences.
+Digitization of Retail Supply Chain Strategy is creating strange consequences.
 Here is one example:

 Analysts are openly questioning the survivability of JC Penney.
 Lurid headlines such as this one abound in the press.
 Will Ashworth opines in the linked article: